Published on 01.10.2021 | Last updated on 18.11.2024

-As preparations are made for the 3GPP Release 18, Nicolas Chuberre of Thales Alenia Space in France and Jani Puttonen of Magister Solutions give an account of what the SatCom industry should expect of it, and how the simulations will play a key role in the future.
+As preparations are made for the 3GPP Release 18, Nicolas Chuberre from Thales Alenia Space in France and Jani Puttonen from Magister Solutions give an account of what the SatCom industry should expect of it, and how the simulations will play a key role in the future.

 Release 17 from the 3rd Generation Partnership Project (3GPP) will soon make history by completing the standardization of Non-Terrestrial Networks (NTN) hence creating the first global standard for SatComs operating in low frequency bands.
 Although the work is still in progress, it is expected to be complete at the end of spring 2022.
 However, the 3GPP community has already started planning Release 18.
 This new release is targeted to optimize the performance of NTN and define the enablers for NTN to operate at frequencies above 10 GHz.